Vegan_Cheese_Cover.png

 Are vegan cheese alternatives healthier than dairy cheese?

 One of the reasons milk and cheese are eaten far and wide is that they’re rich in nutrients, so how do dairy-free and vegan options compare?
-Generally, cheese analogues have lower calories, protein and fat when compared to similar dairy cheeses.
+Generally, cheese analogues have lower calories, protein, and fat than similar dairy cheeses.
 In terms of vitamins and nutrients, soya imitation products tend to have little or no vitamin D or carotene (usually found in milk), but they can still be good sources of calcium and vitamin B12.9, 1

 While most plant-based cheese alternatives will have a hard time living up to dairy cheese as a nutrient-dense food, these cheese-like products are still a great source of protein and calcium, and some brands will fortify their imitation cheese with extra minerals to boost their nutritional profile.

-Dairy-free “cheeses” have come a long way from its flavourless, powdery, unmelting predecessors and it seems like there will be even better ones to come—so even if you’re vegan or dairy-averse, you can look forward to having your pick of alternative foods that look, smell and taste just like cheese.
+Dairy-free “cheeses” have come a long way from their flavourless, powdery, unmelting predecessors, and it seems like there will be even better ones to come—so even if you’re vegan or dairy-averse, you can look forward to having your pick of alternative foods that look, smell and taste just like cheese.

 Related articles